Davi-Falcao/Davi-Falcao/README.md

 ## Hi there, I'm Davi Falcão! 👋
 <p align="justify">
-I'm a **Computer Science** student at UFCG, actively working on personal projects and continuously developing my skills.
+I'm a <b>Computer Science</b> student at UFCG, actively working on personal projects and continuously developing my skills.
 I'm passionate about building and learning, and I'm excited to explore new challenges in the tech world.
 </p>

 ---